formsandflows/PACo/Canvas components/PACo_CommandBar_Item_A.md

 ![image](https://user-images.githubusercontent.com/35654198/235982444-ff55c19b-41fd-4bba-aa9f-5037f2296c2a.png)

+This canvas component does not contain a visualization (elevation, line).
+If this is needed, the canvas component PACo_Visualization_A can be used.

 ## Custom properties

 | Display name | Property type | Property definition | Data type | Description | Memo